joseeden/All-Things-Terraform/lab12_Docker_Kubernetes_Env/README.md

 </details>

-### Create a Keypair on the AWS Console
+### Create a Keypair on your Terminal

 In your terminal, generate a keypair.
 You will use this later to connect to your instance.
-Make sure to name your keypair **tst-keypair** as this is the name of the keypair defined in the code
+Make sure to name your keypair **tst-keypair** as this is the name of the keypair defined in the code.

 ```bash
 $ ssh-keygen -t ed25519